Writers

 Winnie Cheng (ERYN) is a Penang-based artist who creates surreal compositions using drawing, painting, watercolours, collage, and paper and wood cut-outs.
 She loves to read and often uses writing as a point of inspiration for her art.
 Her work has been shown in local and regional art exhibitions and she received the Gold Award under the Emerging Artist category from UOB’s Painting of the Year (Malaysia) Competition in 2015.
 Winnie also participated in local art residencies and was selected as one of the artists for the Khazanah Nasional Associate Artist Residency Programme in London in 2018.

-Winnie's writing also appears in NutMag Volume 2: Coffee or Tea? , whilst her illustrations appear in Home Groan.
-She was also the cover designer for NutMag from 2017 to 2019, and drew all the illustrations on this website.
+Winnie's writing appears in NutMag Volume 2: Coffee or Tea? , whilst her illustrations appear in Home Groan.
+She was also the cover artist for NutMag from 2017 to 2019 and Home Groan, and drew all the illustrations on this website.

-Winnie's writing also appears in NutMag Volume 2: Coffee or Tea? , whilst her illustrations appear in Home Groan.
-She was also the cover designer for NutMag from 2017 to 2019, and drew all the illustrations on this website.
+Winnie's writing appears in NutMag Volume 2: Coffee or Tea? , whilst her illustrations appear in Home Groan.
+She was also the cover artist for NutMag from 2017 to 2019 and Home Groan, and drew all the illustrations on this website.

 X.Z. is an art hobbyist who enjoys dabbling in different mediums of art, from traditional to digital.
 Although mainly focused on character drawings, she enjoys the occasional attempt at other subjects in both concepts of fantasy and reality.